 When coupled with a whitepaper or other downloadable asset, the overall inbound strategy allows for the capture of leads in order to build an ongoing conversation with prospects through lead nurturing emails that offer additional information or engagement with your company.

-Working with JONES, QPS has developed a series of campaigns that utilize an integrated approach of press release, thought leadership, whitepaper and additional content.
+Working with JONES, QPS developed a series of campaigns that utilized an integrated approach of press release, thought leadership, whitepaper and additional content.

 An example is a content package intended to bringing focus to the CRO’s ability to utilize a combination of in vitro and in vivo research techniques and the potential that level of testing and trials could present to specific conditions, including Alzheimer’s disease.